Three core strands run throughout the Foundation Degree:

 There is a strong emphasis on your development of clinical practice coupled with acquiring skills for successful study at university.
 Half of each year of the course is clinically based, and teaching across modules is designed to help and support you in your learning as reflective practitioners.
 This course is delivered under the apprenticeship model.
 The Foundation Degree is awarded by the University of Leeds, after which an end point assessment will be required by your employer to achieve the apprenticeship.

-- Clinical and Reflective Practice for Assistant Practitioners 1 30 credits
+Clinical and Reflective Practice for Assistant Practitioners 1

-- Academic and Professional Development for Assistant Practitioners 2 20 credits
+Academic and Professional Development for Assistant Practitioners 2

 Broadening your academic horizons